jks8787/jks8787-todo-app/README.md

   * if you want to add a router to your app, look at the code on the [adding-router](https://github.com/jks8787/jks8787-todo-app/tree/adding-router) branch

-  * if you want to add a redux to your app, look at the code on the [adding-redux](https://github.com/jks8787/jks8787-todo-app/tree/adding-redux) branch

   * if you want look at fetching data for your app, look at the code on the [adding-api-call](https://github.com/jks8787/jks8787-todo-app/tree/adding-api-call) branch

   * if you want to checkout adding static images, look at the code on the [adding-images](https://github.com/jks8787/jks8787-todo-app/tree/adding-images) branch

-  * if you want to use scss in your app, look at the code on the [adding-scss](https://github.com/jks8787/jks8787-todo-app/tree/adding-scss)
+  * if you want to use scss in your app, look at the code on the [adding-scss](https://github.com/jks8787/jks8787-todo-app/tree/adding-scss) branch

-  * if you want to use enzyme with jest to write tests in your app, look at the code on the [adding-test](https://github.com/jks8787/jks8787-todo-app/tree/adding-test)
+  * if you want to use enzyme with jest to write tests in your app, look at the code on the [adding-test](https://github.com/jks8787/jks8787-todo-app/tree/adding-test) branch

+  * if you want to add a redux to your app, look at the code on the [adding-redux](https://github.com/jks8787/jks8787-todo-app/tree/adding-redux) branch